antenehd/S6a/README.md

 ##4.
 TESTING

-The testing approached used is end to end functionality test(i.e. message transfer from local peer node to remote peer node).
+The testing approach used is end to end functionality test(i.e. message transfer from local peer node to remote peer node).
 While doing the end to end testing each function will also be tested since all the functions will be used when all the end to end testing is completed.

    **Running the test:**